 More importantly, we learned that she has access to a tiny island where the angelica herb grows wild, and that’s where she ships her sheeps the last month before slaughtering.

 New Neighbors at Refshaleøen

 Amass has got its first neighbor worth to visit: an Italian wine bar by the sea called La Banchina.
 The perfect place to enjoy an aperitif, at least in the summer season.
-Matt Orlanda is about to get a second nearby resident: his old boss.
-In the autumn of 2017 René Redzepi moves restaurant Noma from Christianshavn to Refshaleøen to build his own urban farm.
+Matt Orlando is about to get a second nearby resident: his old boss.
+In the autumn of 2017, René Redzepi moves restaurant Noma from Christianshavn to Refshaleøen to build his own urban farm.